adammurdoch/kotlin-tools/base-plugins/README.md

 - Add JVM target.
 - Adds Linux and Windows x64 targets and macOS x64 and arm64 targets.
-- Adds `nativeMain` source set for Kotlin code that is shared by native targets.
 - Adds `library { }` block, see below for the available settings.
 - Generates a `module-info` for the JVM target.